heliguy4599/antlerscript-docs/classes.md

 This is a short summary of each:

 - Public: Accessible anywhere in the program
-- Protected: Accessible within the class itself, classes that include this class
+- Protected: Accessible within the class itself, and in classes that include this class
 - Private: Accessible only within the class itself, nowhere else.

 Instead of using keywords like other languages, AntlerScript instead uses the presence of leading underscores in the field's name.
 A single underscore means Protected, and two underscores means Private.